-It is good taste to use :if-feature:implementation-name rather than #+implementation-name to only depend on the specified module on the specific implementation that provides it.
-See [if-feature-option], page 22.
+It is good taste to use (:feature :implementation-name (:require module-name)) rather than #+implementation-name (:require module-name) to only depend on the specified module on the specific implementation that provides it.
+See [Feature dependencies], page 22.

-6.3.10 Feature dependencies
+6.3.12 Feature dependencies

-A feature dependency is of the form (:feature-expression dependency) If the feature-expression is satisfied by the running lisp at the time the system definition is parsed, then the dependency will be added to the system's dependencies.
+A feature dependency is of the form (:feature feature-expression dependency) If the feature-expression is satisfied by the running lisp at the time the system definition is parsed, then the dependency will be added to the system's dependencies.
 If the feature-expression is not satisfied, then the feature dependency form is ignored.